Lorentzian distance functions in contact geometry: Main Results

 \begin{theorem} Assume that $(M,\xi)\cong (ST^{\ast}N,\xi_{st})$, where $N$ is closed and smoothly covered by an open subset of $\real{n}$.
 Then there exists a constant $C_{\alpha}$ depending on $\alpha$ such that for all $\phi, \psi \in \mathrm{Cont}_0(M)$

 \end{theorem}

-\begin{remark} In general the interval topology is strictly coarser than the topology induced by $d_{\alpha}$.
-If $\mathrm{Cont}_0(M)$ is not orderable it is in general not even Hausdorff.
-With the assumptions of Theorem \ref{thm3} (except for $N$ being closed) \cite{Chernov19} used similar methods to show that the interval topology on $\mathrm{Cont}_0(M)$ is Hausdorff. \end{remark}
+In general the interval topology is strictly coarser than the topology induced by $d_{\alpha}$.
+If $\mathrm{Cont}_0(M)$ is not orderable it is not even Hausdorff.
+With the assumptions of Theorem \ref{thm3} (except for $N$ being closed) \cite{Chernov19} used similar methods to show that the interval topology on $\mathrm{Cont}_0(M)$ is Hausdorff.

 \begin{qu} Assume that $\mathrm{Cont}_0(M)$ is orderable.
 Is $\mathrm{Cont}_0(M)$ then strongly causal in the sense that the interval topology coincides with the topology induced by $d_{\alpha}$? \end{qu}